albinotom/resources/PolyfexELS/README.md

     "toneThree": "VEHICLES_HORNS_POLICE_WARNING",
     "toneFour": "VEHICLES_HORNS_AMBULANCE_WARNING"
   },
-  "999mode": true, If false, 999mode wont be used when lights are turned on "pattern": {
+  "999mode": false, If false, 999mode wont be used when lights are turned on "pattern": {
     Light modes patterns the vehicle will use "primary": {